dtanzer/metalshell/README.md

 ## Getting Started

-Clone the repository on a Windows 64 machine, and then type
+Clone the repository on a Windows 64 machine.
+Download the JCEF library from [https://github.com/dtanzer/metalshell/releases/tag/jcef-lib-201906](https://github.com/dtanzer/metalshell/releases/tag/jcef-lib-201906) and extract the files inside the ZIP to ```shell/lib/jcef``` (after that, you should have a directory called ```win64``` inside).
+Then, type

     gradlew example:run